Accessibility Resource Center

 Interpreters are provided for classes and other campus activities.

-To determine eligibility for services, SDS requires current and comprehensive documentation of the student's disability from the diagnosing physician, psychiatrist, psychologist, or other appropriate professional.
+To determine eligibility for services, ARC requires current and comprehensive documentation of the student's disability from the diagnosing physician, psychiatrist, psychologist, or other appropriate professional.
 Submission of documentation is not the same as the request for services.
 Students are required to initiate requests for services and/or reasonable accommodations once they have confirmed their enrollment at St. Ambrose University.

 A student's school plan such as an Individualized Education Plan (IEP) or 504 Plan may not be sufficient documentation because St. Ambrose University, a postsecondary school, is governed by different legal standards.

 St. Ambrose University recognizes that currently enrolled students may have a record of a disability, be regarded as having a disability, or have a desire to be screened for a disability.
-Professional staff with SDS will interview students and temporary services and reasonable accommodations may be offered to the student based on the limited information available.
+Professional staff with ARC will interview students and temporary services and reasonable accommodations may be offered to the student based on the limited information available.

-Students without appropriate documentation may receive services and accommodations for the remainder of the semester they identify with SDS.
+Students without appropriate documentation may receive services and accommodations for the remainder of the semester they identify with ARC.
 A list of local diagnosticians is available for each student without proper documentation with the expectation that proper documentation will be obtained prior to the beginning of the following semester if services are to be continued.
 If St. Ambrose provides provisional accommodations, academic modifications or adjustments, it does not guarantee that the student will continue to receive those services.

 Standards for documentation are based on the guidelines used by Educational Testing Services (ETS).
 Appropriate documentation at St. Ambrose University should: